 8. The French invented tin cans, the hairdryer, and the hot air balloon

 It turns out we have the French to thank for many of the useful inventions we know and love today.
 For instance, French inventor Nicolas Appert came up with the idea to use sealed glass jars placed in boiling water to preserve food in 1809.
 Pierre Durand later invented the tin can.
 Braille was also developed by Louis Braille who was blinded as a child.
-Meanwhile, physician René Laennec invented the stethoscope at a hospital in Paris in 1816 and Alexandre-Ferdinand Godefroy patented the world’s first hairdryer in 1888.
-The majestical hot air ballon was also pioneered by the Montgolfier brothers Joseph and Etienne who unveiled the world’s first public display of an untethered balloon in 1783.
+Meanwhile, physician René Laennec invented the stethoscope at a hospital in Paris in 1816 and Alexandre-Ferdinand Godefroy patented the world’s first hair dryer in 1888.
+The majestical hot air balloon was also pioneered by the Montgolfier brothers Joseph and Etienne who unveiled the world’s first public display of an untethered balloon in 1783.

 9. France was the first country in the world to ban supermarkets from throwing away food